aquasecurity/appshield/policies/kubernetes/readme.md

 All policy document should have the following sections to make it easier to read, verify and test policies.

-1. Default Check rule value: This should always be set to false (required by OPA testing).
+1. Default Fail rule value: This should always be set to false (required by OPA testing).
-1. Check rule: This rule checks for the condition which will result in a deny.
+1. Fail rule: This rule checks for conditions which will result in a deny.
-   The rule name should be in the form `check<SomeText>.
+   The rule name should be in the form `fail<SomeText>.
    This rule should always return true if the condition for a deny is met (required by OPA testing).
-1. Deny rule: This rule should call the check rule and return a message if the check rule is true.
+1. Deny rule: This rule should call the fail rule and return a message if the fail rule is true.

 Example policy document:
 ```
-# default check rule value
+# default fail rule value
-default checkFoo = false
+default failFoo = false

-# check rule
+# fail rule
-checkFoo {
+failFoo {
   input.foo == "bar"
 }

 # deny rule
 deny[msg] {
-  checkFoo
+  failFoo
   msg := "Foo is denied"
 }
 ```